rkiuchir/2018OsakaEQ/README.md

 This repo stores my personal python notes for learning how to play with python.

 ## Earthquake catalog obtained from Hi-net event catalog
-This event catalog is downloaded from NIED Hi-net website (http://www.hinet.bosai.go.jp/?LANG=en).
+This event catalog was downloaded from NIED Hi-net website (http://www.hinet.bosai.go.jp/?LANG=en).

 ### Example
 #### 1. 3-D interactive map
 Each point shows aftershock with color of hours after the mainshock.
 3-D axis correspond to longitude, latitude, and depth.
+This figure is made with Plotly (https://plot.ly/python/).

 ![3DInteract_2018Osaka](https://user-images.githubusercontent.com/35716467/58939906-2b7cb680-87b3-11e9-85a5-6966d5598ed7.gif)